Nanyue: Qin southward expansion (218 BC)

-The First Emperor died in 210 BC, and his son Zhao Huhai became the Second Emperor of Qin.
+Qin Shi Huang died in 210 BC, and his son Huhai became the Second Emperor of Qin.
 The following year, soldiers Chen Sheng, Wu Guang, and others seized the opportunity to revolt against the Qin government.
 Insurrections spread throughout much of China (including those led by Xiang Yu and Liu Bang, who would later face off over the founding of the next dynasty) and the entire Yellow River region devolved into chaos.
 Soon after the first insurrections, Nanhai Lieutenant Ren Xiao became gravely ill and summoned Zhao Tuo to hear his dying instructions.
 Ren described the natural advantages of the southern region and described how a kingdom could be founded with the many Chinese settlers in the area to combat the warring groups in the Chinese north.
 He drafted a decree instating Zhao Tuo as the new Lieutenant of Nanhai, and died soon afterward.

-After Ren's death, Zhao Tuo, sent orders to his troops in Hengpu Pass (north of modern Nanxiong, Guangdong Province), Yangshan Pass (northern Yangshan County), Huang Stream Pass (modern Yingde region, where the Lian River enters the North River), and other garrisons to fortify themselves against any northern troops.
+After Ren's death, Zhao Tuo, sent orders to his troops in Hengpu Pass (north of modern Nanxiong, Guangdong), Yangshan Pass (northern Yangshan County), Huang Stream Pass (modern Yingde region, where the Lian River enters the Bei River), and other garrisons to fortify themselves against any northern troops.
 He also executed Qin officials still stationed in Nanhai and replaced them with his own trusted friends.

 Conquest of Âu Lạc

-The kingdom of Âu Lạc laid south of Nanyue in the early years of Nanyue's existence, with Âu Lạc located primarily in the Red River delta area, and Nanyue encompassing Nanhai, Guilin, and Xiang Commanderies.
+The kingdom of Âu Lạc, which was a merger of Nam Cương (Âu Việt) and Văn Lang (Lạc Việt), lay south of Nanyue in the early years of Nanyue's existence, with Âu Lạc located primarily in the Red River delta area, and Nanyue encompassing Nanhai, Guilin, and Xiang Commanderies.
 During the time when Nanyue and Âu Lạc co-existed, Âu Lạc acknowledged Nanyue's suzerainty, especially because of their mutual anti-Han sentiment.
-Zhao Tuo built up and reinforced his army, fearing an attack by the Han.
+Zhao Tuo also built up and reinforced his army, fearing an attack by the Han.
 However, when relations between the Han and Nanyue improved, in 179 BC Zhao Tuo marched southward and successfully annexed Âu Lạc.